Deposit Return Scheme (DRS): What UK Businesses Need to Know

 Retailers, Supermarkets and Convenience Stores

 For retailers, supermarkets and convenience stores, the Deposit Return Scheme could mean acting as a return point, depending on size and location.
 That may involve allocating space for returns, installing or hosting a reverse vending machine, and putting clear signage and staff processes in place.
-Under the current policy direction, supermarkets and convenience stores are expected to act as return points from day one, with some exemptions – for example, smaller urban stores (100m² or less) may not be required to operate a return point.
+Under the current policy direction, supermarkets and convenience stores are expected to act as return points from day one, with some exemptions.

-It’s also worth knowing there are practical limits built in, such as not having to accept containers that are broken, soiled or not empty, and exemptions may be available where a return point would create health and safety issues or where another return point is very close by.
+It’s also worth knowing there are practical limits built in, such as not having to accept containers that are broken, soiled or not empty.

 Hospitality Businesses